OpenNebula/docs/source/management_and_operations/backups/rsync.rst

 Step 1.
 Create OpenNebula Datastore
 ================================================================================

-Once the rsync server is prepared to recieve backup files from all of the nodes, we just need to create a datastore detailing the user and host:
+Once the rsync server is prepared to receive backup files from all of the nodes, we just need to create a datastore detailing the user and host:

 .. prompt:: bash $ auto